KevProDev/E-Commerce-/README.md

 E Commerce Site

-Technogies: HTML CSS VANILLA JAVASCRIPT
+Technology: HTML CSS VANILLA JAVASCRIPT

 Challenge:
 To build a prototype of a women’s e-commerce site.
 Build it with no frontend framework.
 Browser support of 95% or higher.
 The page needs to be responsive.
 Also it needed to display the cart items added.
 Basic UI filter behavior is also needed.